 At any rate, the claims by Tesla and NHTSA on the safety of driverless cars are highly questionable, at best.

-Can driverless vehicles differentiate between all types of vehicles, pedestrians, and other objects on our streets?
+Can self-driving vehicles differentiate between all types of vehicles, pedestrians, and other objects on our streets?

 While Autosteer can safely drive when the driver is incapacitated, it is apparently not smart enough to pull over for the police.
 Waymo claims that their cars’ programming has accounted for that.
 In fact, they claim their cars respond safely when traffic lights are out and police officers are directing traffic manually.
 However, they haven’t shared that functionality with Tesla.

 Bicycles and other modes of pedestrian traffic may also present a challenge, such as bikes, scooters, roller-skaters, skateboarders.
 They all have varying sizes and speeds, and are prone to sudden changes in behavior.
 They may not always follow the rules of the road.
-And they all present challenges to the safety of driverless cars.
+And they all present challenges to the safety of self-driving vehicles.

 Former Baidu executive, Andrew Ng is a prominent advocate of artificial intelligence.
-He argues that we should make roads safer for driverless cars, rather than pedestrians and smaller/human-powered vehicles.
+He argues that we should make roads safer for self-driving vehicles, rather than pedestrians and bicycles.
 He suggests partnering with government to “ask people to be lawful and considerate.”

 It seems extraordinarily naïve, and more than a bit backwards, to ask people to behave differently so the streets are safe for automated vehicles.